 23. Any decision which results in the withdrawal of membership will remain on our website for five years from the date of the decision.

-26. Where an interim suspension is lifted, this decision will be published and will remain on our website for a period of two months.
+26. Where an Interim Suspension is lifted, this decision will be published and will remain on BACP website for a period of two months.

 (vi) Lapsed members

 27. If a Member lapses their BACP membership before, during or after a Professional Conduct Hearing, (including before completing any sanction imposed) we will still publish any relevant Panel decision.

 28. If a Member lapses their BACP membership during or after an Article 12.6 Panel we will still publish any decision to withdraw membership.